 Nevada primary early results finally reported 7 hours after polls closed

-Those who were in line when the polls closed 7 p.m. will still be allowed to vote.
+Those who were in line when the polls closed at 7 p.m. were allowed to vote.
 Shortly after 9, it appeared there were more than 100 people waiting in line at Desert Breeze Community Center, one of three vote centers in Clark County.
-A security guard at the center estimated there were about 300 people in line, including where it extends inside.
+A security guard at the center estimated about 300 people were in line, including where it extended inside.

 As of about 10:10 p.m., the Nevada secretary of state’s office said it would be at least another hour before results are posted.